2018 Pacific hurricane season: Hurricane John

 An enervated tropical wave departed from the western coast of Africa on July 25.
 It then traveled westward across the tropical Atlantic, with most of its convection located within the ITCZ until it arrived at South America on July 30.
 The wave entered the Eastern Pacific two days later and convection drastically increased as a result of the active portion of the Madden–Julian oscillation.
 An area of low pressure formed on August 4 and became more organized over the day.
 A tropical depression formed around 12:00 UTC on August 5, about 335 mi south-southwest of Manzanillo, Mexico.
 The depression then strengthened into Tropical Storm John about 12 hours later as it traveled along the edge of a mid-level ridge, which was located over Mexico.
 A period of rapid intensification ensued as a result of John being located in a favorable environment of low wind shear, warm sea surface temperatures, and a high quantity of mid-level moisture.
 John peaked on August 7 at 18:00 UTC as a Category 2 hurricane with winds of 95 kn and a pressure of 964 mbar, while it approached Socorro Island.
 A combination of increasing northwesterly wind shear and cooling sea surface temperatures caused John to fall below hurricane strength on August 9.
 Convection quickly dissipated near the center of the cyclone, causing it to be downgraded to a post-tropical system by 12:00 UTC on August 10, approximately 345 mi west-southwest of Punta Eugenia, Mexico.
 The remnants continued northwestward and later eastward, before opening into a trough of low-pressure around 18:00 UTC on August 13, about 405 mi west of Punta Eugenia.

-Although John never made landfall, it produced high surf along the coastlines of Baja California Sur and Southern California.
+Although John never made landfall, 46,450 people in Mexico were affected and 500 houses were damaged.
+Damage across the nation totaled Mex$16.7 million (US$905,000).
+John later produced high surf along the coastlines of Baja California Sur and Southern California.